elasekness/RNASeq_workshop/Day1.md

 <br>

 Now try copying files from one directory to another.
 Here we will copy the fastq files required for our future RNASeq analysis.
-We will copy R1 and R2 read files from two experimental treatments, each having two replicates, from `/home/rnaseq_workshop/fastq` to your `fastq` directory.
+We will copy R1 and R2 paired-end read files from two conditions (a control and an experimental treatment), each having two replicates, from `/home/rnaseq_workshop/fastq` to your `fastq` directory.
-We will have to specify the path to these files.
-We can specify an absolute path, which is the location of these files with respect to the root directory (i.e. going through the entire filesystem to get to your file) or a relative path, which is where these files are located with respect to your current working directory (i.e. where you are when you enter `pwd`).
+To copy them, we can specify an absolute path, which is the location of these files with respect to the root directory (i.e. going through the entire filesystem to get to your file) or a relative path, which is where these files are located with respect to your current working directory (i.e. where you are when you enter `pwd`).